RetroDECK/ES-DE/INSTALL-DEV.md

 **MAME ROM info:**

-This is a bit tricky as the data needs to be converted to an internal format used by ES-DE.
-The original file is huge and most of the information is not required.
+ES-DE automatically identifies and excludes MAME BIOS and device files, as well as translating the short MAME ROM names to their full game names.
+This is done using information from the MAME driver file shipped with the official MAME distribution.
+The file needs to be converted to an internal format used by ES-DE as the original file is huge and most of the information is not required.

-Go to [https://www.mamedev.org/release.php](https://www.mamedev.org/release.php) and select the Windows version, but only download the driver information in XML format and not MAME itself.
+To get hold of the driver file, go to [https://www.mamedev.org/release.php](https://www.mamedev.org/release.php) and select the Windows version, but only download the driver information in XML format and not MAME itself.
 This file will be named something like `mame0226lx.zip` and unzipping it will give you a file name such as `mame0226.xml`.

 Move the XML driver file to the resources/MAME directory and then convert it to the ES-DE internal files: